AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ![feature-unit-test-cycle](readme_images/feature-unit-test-cycle.jpg)

 Previous to the tests, from the specifications or users stories, I **read** and **refine** entirely the requirements to get a general understanding of the user interactions.
-The big picture helps me to get an idea of the direction.
-Then make a quick drawing of the entire project so I can easily keep it in mind.
+The big picture helps me to get an idea of the direction I choose.
+Then, I make a quick drawing of the entire project so I can easily keep it in mind.
 If I find it necessary, I write or rewrite the users stories so that they have a more manageable size to work with.
-I then order the user stories and create a diagram of the classes, properties and functions needed for the first feature, this is the **planning** part.
+I then order the user stories and create a model, such as a diagram, for the first feature, this is the **planning** part.
 Finally, I start the process:

 **Red** phase - Test

-- 1- I translate the first user story into my first feature test.
+- 1- I translate the first user story into my first Feature Test.
-- 2- I run the test to make sure my feature test fails.
+- 2- I run the test to make sure my Feature Test fails.
-- 3- I write the failing unit test matching the feature test.
+- 3- I write the failing Unit Test matching the Feature Test.
-- 4- I run the test to make sure my unit test and feature test fail for the same reason.
+- 4- I run the test to make sure my Unit Test and Feature Test fail for the same reason.

 **Green** phase - Implement

-- 5- I write the easiest code to make the unit test pass, no more.
+- 5- I write the easiest code to make the Unit Test pass, no more.
-- 6- I run the tests and check if unit test passes.
+- 6- I run the tests and check if Unit Test passes.
 If not, repeat step 5.
-- 7- I repeat steps 5-6 until the feature test passes entirely.
+- 7- I repeat steps 5-6 until the Feature Test passes entirely.

-**Refactor** phase - Refactor
+**Refactor** phase - Refactor (see more details on the [I can refactor anything](#i-can-refactor-anything) part)

 - 8- I modify the code without adding any feature.
 I make sure all best practices are respected.
 - 9- I run tests again to check that the refactoring did not break the tests.
 - 10- I then start the loop again with a new user story.
+(Here is a good moment to 'commit', details below)

-When I **commit**, I add, commit and push to [Github](https://github.com), it helps to save the different versions of my work, working alone or in a group.
-I can also take more risks when I write code because I know a saved version of the working code exists.
-Here it is important to write meaningful and consistent message, so, anyone can find the relevant commit.
+When I **commit**, I 'add', 'commit' and 'push' to [Github](https://github.com), it helps to save the different versions of my work, working alone or in a group.
+Those versions also allow me to take more risks when I write the code because I know a saved version of the working code exists.
+At this moment, it is important to write meaningful and consistent message, so, anyone can find the relevant commit. (see more details on the [I write code that is easy to change](#i-write-code-that-is-easy-to-change) part)

-After 15 minutes working on writing some code to implement a test, it is good to step back and wonder if the test we are doing is the good one in term of what we are testing and of how much we are testing, this is why it is recommended that after 15 minutes we remove all our changes since our last commit , '**revert**', and '**simplify**' our test.
+After 15 minutes working on writing some code to implement a test, it is good time to step back and wonder if the test we are doing is the good one in term of what we are testing and of how much we are testing.
+In this case we may '**revert**', remove all our changes since our last commit, and '**simplify**' our test.

+It is important to be always aware of which step we are in, it helped me to maintain my focus and efficiency.
+This process does not prevent time boxing learning moment, as I was facing numerous new things, I took time to explore further programming languages and testing framework.

 ---

-We can see how the 'Unit test' is defined by the 'Feature test error'.
+Following the previous example, we can see how the 'Unit Test' is defined by the 'Feature Test error message.
 In the example taken earlier, the first error would be that we don't have a class Account.

 ````md
 NameError: